 LE ROI ROQUEFORT – AOC selected by Will Studd

 Ewes milk, Aveyron, France

 Roquefort is one of the world’s greatest blue cheeses.
 Le Roi, means “The King”.
 Its name and production methods have been protected since 1411.
 This cheese has been slowly ripened deep in the cool, ancient caves of Roquefort for longer than usual.
 Specially selected by Will Studd because of its rich creamy texture, strong aromas, and lingering sweet-salty finish.

 Cows milk, Adelaide Hills, South Australia

-This seasonal semi hard cows milk cheese, is made by cheese maker Kym Masters in collaboration with Section 28’s neighbours, Brenton & Kirsty Keys at BK Wines.
+This seasonal semi-hard cows milk cheese is made by cheesemaker Kym Masters in collaboration with Section 28’s neighbours, Brenton & Kirsty Keys at BK Wines.
 Kym uses chardonnay wine extracts (known as the lees) to wash the cheese during the maturation process.
 This washing gives the Sunrise its namesake golden rind with a fresh and fruity taste.
-This rind compliments the smooth, creamy pâté and grassy, nutty flavour of the cheese.
+This rind complements the smooth, creamy pâté and grassy, nutty flavour of the cheese.

-Orders close 9am Friday 29th March.
-For delivery Thursday 4th and Friday 5th of April.
+Orders close 9 am Friday 27th March.
+For delivery Friday 3rd April (and Thursday 2nd in some regional areas).
 See more information and order here.